netwk-pro/blog/src/posts/2025-05-29-heliboard.md

 **Weekly FOSS gems like this remind us: we have powerful alternatives, built by passionate devs, made for people who care. _Let's support that_.**

 Got a favorite FOSS project?
-Let us know at [social@neteng.pro](mailto:social@neteng.pro), and we might feature it next!
+Let us know at `social (at) neteng.pro`, and we might feature it next!

 &nbsp;